Major map compass icon

 BUS 100 Introduction to Business BUSN 201 3 Major (Ancillary)

-Complete general education and elective requirements for associate degree VCU equivalents 28 to 29 Elective
+Complete requirements for associate degree VCU equivalents 9 to 10 Elective

 Community college credits transferred to VCU 60